Amici provides funding for children and youth from low-income families to attend an overnight summer partner camp in

 Over 15% of returning Amici campers participated in Leadership Training Programs at partner camps.

 - First, apply directly to the Partner Camp: Apply to the Amici partner camp whose program you feel best meets your child’s unique needs.
 The partner camp will conduct an initial screening of each new applicant according to their typical application process.
 The camp will assess your child’s medical and developmental needs to determine if their camp is a suitable environment for your child.

 - Partner Camp provides a referral to Amici: Once a child is approved by the camp, the family will be referred to Amici to apply for funding.
 Amici will then conduct a financial analysis and complete reference checks according to our typical application process.

 Please note that we are not able to review funding applications for special needs campers without an accompanying referral from a partner camp.
 Many of Amici’s partner camps provide mild support for campers with unique needs but most cannot offer 1:1 support.

-Have you or your child attend camp through Amici in the past?
+Have you or your child attended camp through Amici in the past?
 We would love to hear from you!
 Get in touch with Jodie to share memories from camp, and the impact the experience had on you and your family.